Why does mantra carry power?

-Chanting shifts your energy, bypassing the thinking mind which quickly regulates your nervous system, and shapes the story you live in this world.
+Chanting mantras shifts your energy, bypassing the thinking mind, which quickly regulates your nervous system, and shapes the story you live in this world.
 It also produces curative chemicals in the brain that soothes the physical body, which nullifies agitation, stress, and anxiety.
 This is often referred to as the neurolinguistic effect.
 It’s not magic or instant results.
-It is practice and powerful one that works on the subtle body and the subconscious.
+It is a personal practice and a powerful one that works on the subtle body and the subconscious.

 In our westernized practices, the word “mantra” has become mainstream as “intention.”
 Yet the two are actually quite different.
 The word mantra is two parts: “man,” (mind), and “tra,” (transport or vehicle).
 In other words, a mantra is an instrument of the mind, a powerful sound, or vibration that is used to enter a deep state of meditation.